 Sought after as a guest conductor, Dr. Libbey has directed the Association for Music in International Schools (AMIS) European Middle School Girls’ Honor Choir in Waterloo, Belgium and the European Middle School Boys’ Honor Choir in both Rome and Brussels.
 His original choral compositions have been premiered by choirs in Aberdeen, London, Frankfurt, Rome, Brussels and Luxembourg.

 As a professional musician, he has toured extensively across North America and Europe.
 He has recorded 7 albums and a concert DVD.
 An active music educator, James served on the AMIS Executive Board for 10 years and served the last two as the President of AMIS, an organisation representing 196 international schools across the globe.
 James served as the Pipe Major of the Luxembourg Pipe Band for several years, and also served in the Canadian Forces as a member of the Ceremonial Guard for 6 years.

 James is delighted to be part of Voices International.
 As musical director, he has enjoyed building upon the strong musical tradition of the choir in Luxembourg.
 He is particularly excited about the joy of making music with a diverse group of people from multiple cultures and backgrounds.
+His belief in the power of music to bring people together to create something beautiful in the world is fundamental to his philosophy of music education.
 James is married to Johanna, and has four children.